ManougPfennig/DoomServer-PHP/README.md

 ![raycasting exemple.](https://upload.wikimedia.org/wikipedia/commons/e/e7/Simple_raycasting_with_fisheye_correction.gif)

-Maybe you expected an actual *Doom Server* made to take over the world ? ~I wish~ Don't trust me, it's still a lot of fun.
+Maybe you expected an actual *Doom Server* made to take over the world ? ~I wish~ Don't worry, it's still a lot of fun.
 <br/><br/>

 ### 2. How to setup the server